 Let’s understand with a simple example.
 In the below table, the TRUE function is used in cell B1 evaluating the following condition.

-In the example below, FALSE function is used in evaluating a condition.
 In this example, since the condition is not met as the content of cell A2 is 150 and 150>0 but 150 is not less than 100.
 So it makes the AND function to return 0, which in turn triggers FALSE() function inside IF and results FALSE in cell B2.

 - =FALSE and =FALSE() both would return the same logical value as FALSE.

 - In terms of value, a FALSE is a 0 and a TRUE is a 1 in Excel.